 Pickleball Canada introduced the first-ever Provincial Team Competition, allowing provinces to field teams and compete nationally.
 This mirrors hockey's structure and creates pathways for amateur players to represent their region.
 It is another sign that Canadian pickleball is maturing from casual recreation into organized sport with competitive ladders and prestige.

-13. Participation Grew 340% in Five Years
+13. Participation Nearly Doubled in Four Years

 14. Dinking Was Considered Boring in Early Canadian Play